 Actuaries perform extensive data analysis to help insurance companies reduce risk exposure.
 These professionals manage risk using data acquisition, synthesis, analysis, and application.
 Skills in financial analysis, financial modeling, and pricing can benefit an actuary's career.

 Software engineers work with designers, programmers, and coders to turn different types of software into functional programs for the end user.
 Engineers help plot tasks, write code, test software, and document testing results.

-Mathematicians conduct research to expand existing knowledge in math fields including algebra, logic, and geometry.
+Mathematicians conduct research to expand existing knowledge in mathematical fields such as algebra, logic, and geometry.
 They also perform computations and apply mathematical reasoning to problems in everyday life and work.
 Knowing and using programming languages can expand mathematicians' relevant skills.

 - Data Analyst

 Data analysts gather information, usually through surveys, to create data reports using questions and search strings.
 Data analysts need excellent computer skills, including knowledge of databases.
-They must also be able to communicate with the general public, plus their colleagues and managers.
+They must also be able to communicate with the general public, colleagues, and managers.

 - Risk Analyst

 Risk analysts work in insurance companies and banks to verify clients' information, helping the company determine the level of risk in providing client services.
-Risk analysts need to be detail-oriented, have good people skills, and understand the fundamentals of finance.
+Risk analysts must be detail-oriented, have good people skills, and understand the fundamentals of finance.